 Relieves flatulence and indigestion, strengthen energy and stimulate nerves.

-It seems to have a blood-clot dissolving effect and possesses antimicrobial- and antifungal activity.
+It seems to have blood-clot dissolving effect and possesses antimicrobial- and antifungal activity.

 Fingerroot is effective against gastric complaints (treatment of diarrhea and worms).

-It also prevents the infection of Helicobacter pylori (a gram-negative bacterium usually found in the stomach).
+It also prevents the infection of Helicobacter pylori (gram-negative bacterium usually found in the stomach).